Robertorosmaninho/D-Dialect-for-MLIR/README.md

  - Build and set up as the newest version available: LLVM(10.0.0svn), MLIR, LDC(1.17.0) and DMD(v2.087.1).
  - Systematic review about D, LDC and MLIR source code.
  - Model all core IR structures in LLVM: Instructions, Globals, Modules, etc.
- - Transverse the AST of D to emit MLIR code.
+ - Traverse the AST of D to emit MLIR code.
  - Run tests, fix bugs, write documentation.
 2. Build the D dialect:
  - Implement D types as D Dialect types.